Amazon Marketplace Integration

 Perhaps you'll need to set up rules by shipping country to send to separate fulfillment services.
 If that is the case, you can follow the instructions in our Submitting Orders to Amazon FBA Worldwide guide to see how those rules will look.
 While that guide is specific to sending orders to FBA, you can see the rule structure needed and apply it to any other integration.

 Additionally, some fulfillment and shipping integrations have a setting that lets them pull orders from a specific folder.
 Double check your integration settings to see if this is the case and, if so, you can set up a rule to move orders to that folder and let the integration take over from there.

 If you still need help with setup, please enable all of your integrations and contact Order Desk support.
 Please provide as much detail as possible about where your orders are coming from and how you decide where they are going.
 With these details, we can help you get your store running automatically.

 Do you support Amazon Handmade?

 Yes.
 Amazon Handmade orders will be imported by the regular Amazon Marketplace integration for the region you sell in.
-One important limitation to be aware of is that we are not able to bring in notes with the order details from Amazon Handmade, including personalizations.
+One important limitation to be aware of is that we are not able to bring in notes with the order details from Amazon Handmade, including customizations and personalizations.
 You will need to get these directly from Amazon and manually add them to orders in Order Desk.

 If you are working with Print on Demand products, please refer to our Print on Demand Fulfillment guide for a thorough overview of how to use Order Desk with your print on demand store.